ibmresilient/resilient-community-apps/fn_datatable_utils/README.md

  ![screenshot](./doc/screenshots/main.png)

-This package contains 8 functions that help you manipulate IBM SOAR Data Tables: Clear Datatable, Get Row, Get All Data Table Rows, Get Rows, Update Row, Delete Row, Delete Rows and Convert CSV Data to a datatable.
+This package contains 8 functions that help you manipulate IBM SOAR Data Tables: Add Row, Clear Datatable, Get Row, Get All Data Table Rows, Get Rows, Update Row, Delete Row, Delete Rows and Convert CSV Data to a datatable.

 ## Requirements
 This app supports the IBM Security QRadar SOAR Platform and the IBM Security QRadar SOAR for IBM Cloud Pak for Security.